rkerndt/ArduinoMD5/README.md

 and use of in-line functions with performance equivalent to the c style code used in the Solar Designer implementation as well as the bsd md5.

+####Class MD5 : MD5.{h,c}

+Class MD5 is the rfc1321 MD5 alrorithm.
+There are five public static functions that server as the entry point for generating MD5 hashes.
+These are:
+  * MD5::make_hash(const char *data, size_t len, unsigned char *hash)
+  * MD5::make_hash(const void *data, size_t len, unsigned char *hash)
+  * MD5::make_hash(const string &data, unsigned char *hash)
+  * MD5::make_hash(FILE *f, unsigned char *hash)
+  * MD5::make_digest(const unsigned char *hash, char *digest)

+These functions store the hash and digest (human readable) in char arrays and are responsible for instantiating and clearing the MD5 class object to compute the hash.
+If you need to hash a different source type, then either do the conversion in the calling function or extend the class by overloading the make_hash() function to handle the required source type.

+####Class MD5Hash : MD5Hash.{h,c}

+Class MD5Hash provides a container for the hash with functions for comparing hashes and generating the human readable form.
+MD5Hash provides wrappers for the MD5 class make_hash functions that return a MD5Hash object.

+  * static MD5Hash make_MD5Hash(const char *data, size_t len);
+  * static MD5Hash make_MD5Hash(const void *data, size_t len);
+  * static MD5Hash make_MD5Hash(const string &data);
+  * static MD5Hash make_MD5Hash(FILE *f);

-Two reference implementations are included and were used for testing and time trials.
+####Two reference implementations are included and were used for testing
+and time trials:

-  bsd-md5 uses the md5 functions from the linux bsd compatibility library.
+  * bsd-md5 uses the md5 functions from the linux bsd compatibility library.

-  mddriver is an implementation of mddriver.c found in rfc1321 and uses the md5 core functions provided by openwell (openwell-md5.{c,h}).
+  * mddriver is an implementation of mddriver.c found in rfc1321 and uses the md5 core functions provided by openwell (openwell-md5.{c,h}).

+## Examples
+There is an executable based on mddriver.c written to test Class MD5 (main.cxx) and Class MD5Hash (MD5Hash-test.cxx) that provide usuage examples.

 ## Compiling

 The speed of the MD5 library depends on inlining the core functons:
 _F, _G, _H, _I, step, and decode.
 I recommend using the compiling
 optimization "-O -inline-functions" to compile MD5.cpp.
 Tested with gcc version 9.2.0.

-## Usage

-The MD5 class has three public static functions for generating the MD5 hash and digest:

-  * MD5::make_hash(const char *data, size_t len, unsigned char *hash)
-  * MD5::make_hash(const void *data, size_t len, unsigned char *hash)
-  * MD5::make_hash(FILE *f, unsigned char *hash)
-  * MD5::make_digest(const unsigned char *hash, char *digest)

-Both make_hash functions store the computed hash into the unsigned char array.
-Generate a human readable c_string using the make_digest() function.

-The core MD5 routines are private to the class with context variables zeroized at completion to clean memory of sensitive data.
-The main.cxx (md5 executable) can be used as examples on how to use the MD5 class.
-Please overload the make_hash function to handle different source types rather than modifying the core functions directly.